IDeblina/apicalculator/readme.md

 ### Backend
 - **Spring Boot**: For the backend API development.
 - **Spring Data JPA**: For database interactions.
-- **Thymeleaf**: For generating dynamic content (if needed for admin views).
-- **PDF Generation**: Libraries like Apache PDFBox or iText for generating PDF feedback.

 ### Frontend
 - **React**: For building the user interface.
 - **Material-UI**: For UI components like forms, buttons, grids, etc.
 - **Axios**: For making HTTP requests from the React frontend to the Spring Boot backend.
+- **PDF Generation**: Libraries like jspdf for generating PDF feedback.

 ### Database
 - **MySQL/PostgreSQL**: For storing faculty data and their achievements.